fdibaldassarre/GrainRemover/README.md

 ```

 Note: the model used atm is not fully trained and works only with grayscale images.

-Note2: you can obtain a similar end result using a selective gaussian blur.
+Note2: you can obtain a similar result using a selective gaussian blur.

 Running on the GPU
 ------------